Saint Peter: Epistles

-Jerome says that Peter "wrote two epistles which are called Catholic, the second of which, on account of its difference from the first in style, is considered by many not to be by him"(De Viris Illustribus 1).
+Jerome says that Peter "wrote two epistles which are called Catholic, the second of which, on account of its difference from the first in style, is considered by many not to be by him" (De Viris Illustribus 1).
 But he himself received the epistle, and explained the difference in style, character, and structure of words by the assumption that Peter used different interpreters in the composition of the two epistles; and from his time onward the epistle was generally regarded as a part of the New Testament.

 Even in early times there was controversy over its authorship, and Second Peter was often not included in the biblical canon; it was only in the 4th century that it gained a firm foothold in the New Testament, in a series of synods.
 In the East the Syriac Orthodox Church still did not admit it into the canon until the 6th century.

 Mark

 Traditionally, the Gospel of Mark was said to have been written by a person named John Mark, and that this person was an assistant to Peter; hence its content was traditionally seen as the closest to Peter's viewpoint.
 According to Eusebius' Ecclesiastical History, Papias recorded this belief from John the Presbyter:

-Clement of Alexandria in the fragments of his work Hypotyposes (A.D.
-190) preserved and cited by the historian Eusebius in his Church History (VI, 14: 6) writes that:
+Clement of Alexandria in the fragments of his work Hypotyposes (AD 190) preserved and cited by the historian Eusebius in his Church History (VI, 14: 6) writes that:

-Also Irenaeus wrote about this tradition:
+Also, Irenaeus wrote about this tradition:

 Based on these quotes, and on the Christian tradition, the information in Mark's gospel about Peter would be based on eyewitness material.
 The gospel itself is anonymous, and the above passages are the oldest surviving written testimony to its authorship.

 Pseudepigrapha and apocrypha

-There are also a number of other apocryphal writings, that have been either attributed to or written about Peter.
+There are also a number of other apocryphal writings which have been either attributed to or written about Peter.
 These include: